 Alliance for Climate Education's mission is to educate young people on the science of climate change and empower them to take action.
 By empowering youth to take action within a frame of justice and optimism, we are growing and strengthening the climate movement, and shifting the national discourse on climate in ways that are proven to affect public opinion and policy.

 ACE does two things best.

 First, we teach climate science that puts teenagers at the center of the story.
-Our live, in-school assembly is award-winning and proven to work.
+Our dynamic classroom teaching resources are award-winning and proven to work.

 Second, we give every student a chance to take action.
 For some, it’s a small lifestyle change.
 For others, it’s hands-on preparation for a lifetime of leadership.

 We educate young people on science, impacts, solutions and justice implications of climate change.

 ACE is proud to offer Our Climate Our Future, a unique online multimedia resource featuring our signature mix of dynamic animation, music, video, and interactivity.
 It teaches the latest climate science and inspires young people to take action.